 The course is structured as a Small Private Online Course (SPOC).
 The SPOC allows students to (1) self-assess their (prior) knowledge and progress through multiple choice quizzes, (2) revisit the short video lectures, (3) learn from each other through peer-reviews of assignments and papers, (4) and to have access to additional explanation by the instructors through three live web-conferences.

 Method of assessment

-Assessment for this course consists of two written exam (mid-term and final).
+Assessment for this course consists of a smaller assignment (30%) and a larger assignment (70% in weight).
 Students need to earn a grade of 5,5 or higher for each of the assignments.
 It is not possible to compensate for partial grades within the course.
 Students need to earn a grade between 3 and 5,5 for their assignments to qualify for a retake.
-The mid-term counts 40% and the final exam 60% towards the final grade.

 You can find more information about assessments and the timetable exams on the website.

 More information is posted on (LMS) see below.

 No, the course uses an alternative Learning Management System (LMS), that is, NEO LMS.

 Neuman, W. Lawrence (2014), Social Research Methods: Qualitative and Quantitative Approaches, Seventh Edition, Harlow: Pearson Education.